informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - _columnname_: A string literal _columnname_ identifies a constituent column of the table.
 The value of the column SHOULD be presented, possibly with representation guided by other annotations or heuristics.
 - `[` _schemaname_ `,` _constraintname_ `]`: A two-element list of string literal _schemaname_ and _constraintname_ identifies a constituent foreign key of the table.
 The value of the external entity referenced by the foreign key SHOULD be presented, possibly with representation guided by other annotations or heuristics.
 If the foreign key is representing an inbound relationship with the current table, it SHOULD be presented in a tabular format since it can represent multiple rows of data.
 - `[` _schemaname_ `,` _constraintname_ `]`: A two-element list of string literal _schemaname_ and _constraintname_ identifies a constituent key of the table.
 The defined display of the key SHOULD be presented, with a link to the current displayed row of data.
-It will be served as a self-link.
+It will be served as a self link.
 - `{ "sourcekey": ` _sourcekey_ `}`: Defines a pseudo-column based on the given _sourcekey_.
 For more information please refer to [pseudo-column document](pseudo-columns.md).
 - `{ "source": ` _sourceentry_ `}`:  Defines a pseudo-column based on the given _sourceentry_.
 For detailed explanation and examples please refer to [here](pseudo-columns.md#examples).
 Other optional attributes that this JSON document can have are:
   - `markdown_name`: The markdown to use in place of the default heuristics for title of column.
+  - `"hide_column_header": true`: Hide the column header (and still show the value).
+This is only supported in `detailed` context.
   - `display`: The display settings for generating the column presentation value.
 Please refer to [pseudo-columns display document](pseudo-column-display.md) for more information.
 The available options are:
     - `markdown_pattern`: Markdown pattern that will be used for generating the value.
     - `template_engine`: The template engine that should be used for the `markdown_pattern`.
     - `wait_for`: A list of pseudo-column [`sourcekey`](#tag-2019-source-definitions) that are use in the defined `markdown_pattern`.
 You should list all the all-outbound, aggregates, and entity sets that you want to use in your `markdown_pattern`.
 Entity sets (pseudo-columns with `inbound` path and no `aggregate` attribute) are only acceptable in `detailed` context.
     - `show_foreign_key_link`: It will override the inherited behavior of outbound foreign key displays.
-Set it to `false` to avoid adding extra link to the foreign key display.
+Set it to `false`, to avoid adding extra link to the foreign key display.
+    - `show_key_link`: It will override the inherited behavior of key (self link) displays.
+Set it to `false`, to avoid adding extra link to the key display.
     - `array_ux_mode`: If you have `"aggregate": "array"` or `"aggregate": "array_d"` in the pseudo-column definition, a comma-seperated value will be presented to the user.
 You can use `array_ux_mode` attribute to change that.
 The available options are,
       - `olist` for ordered bullet list.
       - `ulist` for unordered bullet list.